ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 treatment of diseases.
 Dysentery has
 been successfully treated by this
 article of diet alone, and when used
-simply as an article of food, is said to
+simply as an article of food, is said t
-be almost a sover
 </td></tr></table>

 ---